ShivashishY/tli/content/pages/about.md

 Nice to see you here!
 You have landed on The Lazy Indian Blog website.

-I believe technology can help change human lives in a positive way! so that's why i created this website to share information which you have never seen or hard and views on current worldwide situation.
+I believe technology can help change human lives in a positive way!
+So that's Why I created this website to share information which you have never seen or hard and views on current worldwide situation.

 ![Me](../images/The_Lazy_Indian.png)